sitepoint/nrelate-related-content/readme.txt

 == Screenshots ==

-1. Related thumbnails
+1. Related thumbnails.
-2. Hovering on a related thumbnail
+2. Hovering on a related thumbnail.
-3. Text list
+3. Text list.
+4. Related thumbnails with advertisements.
+5. Hovering on an advertisement.

 == Changelog ==